French far-right's Zemmour to run for seat in parliament

 French left and far-left parties have formed a coalition for the parliamentary elections, hoping to boost the number of seats they each can win, but Zemmour and Le Pen are not joining forces and have continued to trade barbs in recent weeks.

+Zemmour's comments, however, stirred outrage among political lobby groups and led to a criminal investigation.

+Earlier this year, another French court fined Zemmour for inciting racial hatred over remarks also made on live television in which he called young migrants killers, thieves and rapists.

-(Reporting by Elizabeth Pineau and GV De Clercq Editing by Ingrid Melander and Barbara Lewis)
+(Reporting by Elizabeth Pineau, GV De Clercq, Tassilor Hummel and Juliette Portala, editing by Ingrid Melander and Barbara Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.